kartik-v/yii2-checkbox-x/README.md

 yii2-checkbox-x
 =================

-An extended checkbox widget for Yii Framework 2 based on the [bootstrap-checkbox-x plugin](http://plugins.krajee.com/checkbox-x) by Krajee.
+An extended checkbox widget for Yii Framework 2 based on the [bootstrap-checkbox-x jQuery plugin](http://plugins.krajee.com/checkbox-x) by Krajee.
 This widget allows three checkbox states and includes additional styles.
 The plugin uses Bootstrap markup, glyphs, and CSS 3 styling by default, but it can be overridden with any other markup.